 Andalusia is a somewhat small city located in the state of Alabama.
 With a population of 9,063 people and four constituent neighborhoods, Andalusia is the 73rd largest community in Alabama.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Andalusia is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Andalusia isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Andalusia are a mix of both white- and blue-collar jobs.
 Overall, Andalusia is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Andalusia who work in office and administrative support (13.63%), management occupations (8.17%), and sales jobs (7.73%).

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.17 minutes getting to work every day.

-The education level of Andalusia citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.01% of adults 25 and older in Andalusia have a college degree.
+In terms of college education, Andalusia is nearly on par with the US average for all cities of 21.84%: 19.01% of adults 25 and older in Andalusia have a bachelor's degree or advanced degree.

 The per capita income in Andalusia in 2010 was $20,720, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $82,880 for a family of four.
 However, Andalusia contains both very wealthy and poor people as well.